arshadshaheen/chart-project/PROVIDERS.md

 ## 🐛 Troubleshooting

 ### Fake Data Not Working
-- ✅ Ensure `isFakeData: 1` in `src/core/config.js`
+- ✅ Ensure `MT5_FAKE_DATA=1` in your `.env` file
-- ✅ Restart the application (reload page)
+- ✅ Restart the Node.js server (not just reload page)
 - ✅ Check browser console for fake data initialization messages

 ### Provider Not Loading
-- ✅ Verify provider name in `src/core/config.js` matches available providers
+- ✅ Verify `PROVIDER` value in `.env` file matches available providers
-- ✅ Check API keys are properly configured
+- ✅ Check API keys are properly configured in `.env`
+- ✅ Review server console for environment variable loading messages
-- ✅ Review browser console for error messages
+- ✅ Review browser console for configuration loading messages

 ### Real-time Data Issues
-- ✅ Verify WebSocket URL is correct
+- ✅ Verify WebSocket URL is correct in `.env`
-- ✅ Check API key authentication
+- ✅ Check API key authentication in `.env`
 - ✅ Ensure network connectivity to data source
+- ✅ Restart server after changing environment variables

 ---

 ## 🔄 Provider Switching

-The application supports **hot-switching** between providers:
+The application supports **secure switching** between providers:

-1. **Change Provider**: Update `PROVIDER` in `src/core/config.js`
+1. **Change Provider**: Update `PROVIDER` in your `.env` file
-2. **Update Configuration**: Set appropriate API keys and URLs
+2. **Update API Keys**: Set appropriate API keys in `.env`
-3. **Restart**: Reload the page to initialize the new provider
+3. **Restart Server**: Restart the Node.js server to load new configuration

 The provider system is designed to be **modular and extensible** - new providers can be added by following the existing structure and implementing the required interfaces.